 They think that by selling themselves right in the ad, with clever punches and ideas, they will get not only an immediate response but also immediate business.
 This oftentimes backfires and can even take away clients.

 Many clients I've dealt with usually get as a result of this type of approach a lot of calls but no business — or at least no long-term business.
 They end up dealing with a lot of people who are merely curious but never serious.
-In the end, because of hypercompetition, trying to look for pre-qualified prospects can sometimes be worse than a needle in the haystack.
+In the end, because of hypercompetition, trying to look for pre-qualified prospects using this approach can sometimes be worse than a needle in the haystack.

 A new concept (although it's been around for years but has recently become popular) is direct-response marketing.
 It is a process in which businesses seek an immediate response as a result of their marketing efforts.
 While it is often used to sell in the immediate sense, many use this technique to offer a free report, item, or service.
 Little do people know, however, that the direct response strategy is usually not the true goal of the advertiser.